beginning of content

 How does CMV affect unborn babies?

-Most babies born with CMV don’t have symptoms or health problems as a result of the virus, but some do.
-Your baby is more likely to be affected if it’s the first time you’ve been infected with CMV.
+Most babies born with CMV don't have symptoms or health problems as a result of the virus, but some do.
+Your baby is more likely to be affected you contract CMV for the first time during pregnancy.
 Your doctor might see signs of congenital CMV on a pregnancy ultrasound.

 About 3 in 10 people who get CMV for the first time in pregnancy will pass it on to their baby.
-About 1 in 10 of these babies will be born with symptoms.
+Of these babies, about 1 in 10 will be born with symptoms.
 In total, about 1 or 2 out of every 10 babies infected with CMV during pregnancy will have a long-term health problem.

 If your baby is born with symptoms of congenital CMV, these may include: